Rubondo Island National Park

 With the opening of Rubondo Island Camp in 2013, the island has now become a wild safari destination – with almost a Jurassic Park feel to it.

 Rubondo can be accessed by plane from mainland Tanzania, affording spectacular views over Lake Victoria.
-Scheduled flights operate from many locations in Tanzania, including Dar es Salaam, Zanzibar, Arusha and also the Serengeti.
-It is also possible to fly here directly from Kigali in Rwanda if you wanted to combine Rubondo Island with a visit to the gorillas.
+Scheduled flights operate from many locations in Tanzania, including Dar es Salaam, Zanzibar, Arusha, and the Serengeti.
+It is also possible to fly here directly from Kigali in Rwanda if you want to combine Rubondo Island with a visit to the gorillas.

 The best time to visit Rubondo is during the dry season, between June and October.
 December through to February sees a large number of migrant bird species visit the island so for keen birders this can also be a great time to visit.